etler/favitimer/README.md

 * \# hrs
 * \# hours

 Input is flexible and typo tolerant.
 You can mix and match the formats in any order.
 If there is no unit, seconds will be assumed.
+The number value can be any number or a fraction or a decimal.

 Examples:

 * 30s
 * 20 minutes
-* 1 hr
+* 1/2 hr
+* .2 hour
 * 20 minute 30 seconds 1 hour
 * 1h20m30s
 * 1 hrs 20minutes 30 s